Stylianos of Paphlagonia

-Stylianos of Paphlagonia (Latin: Stylianus, Greek: Στυλιανός, English: Stylian), also known as Stylianos the Hermit, is venerated as a saint from Adrianopolis in the province of Paphlagonia (modern Turkey).
+Stylian of Paphlagonia (Latin: Stylianus, Greek: Στυλιανός), also known as Stylian the Hermit, is venerated as a saint from Adrianopolis in the province of Paphlagonia (modern Turkey).

 Life

-Stylianos of Paphlagonia was born in Adrianopolis sometime between 400 AD and 500 AD.
-He distributed his inheritance among the poor, and left the city to live in a monastery.
+Stylian of Paphlagonia was born in Adrianopolis sometime between AD 400 and 500.
+He distributed his inheritance among the poor and left the city to live in a monastery.
 His zealous devotion and asceticism provoked jealousy on the part of other monks, so he left the monastery to live as a hermit in a cave in the wilderness, where he spent his time in prayer and fasting.
-There, in the peace of the desert, the Stylianos had time to observe creation and meditate upon it, and he saw the Creator in all things.
-His holiness evident to the people of the surrounding area, and they came to listen to his teaching, or to be cured by through his prayers.
+There, in the peace of the desert, Stylianos had time to observe creation and meditate upon it, and he saw the Creator in all things.
+His holiness was evident to the people of the surrounding area, and they came to listen to his teaching, or to be cured through his prayers.
 He knew how to calm troubled souls; other ascetics came to join him.

-Stylianos is known for his smiling countenance and cheerful disposition.
+Stylian is known for his smiling countenance and cheerful disposition.
 He would periodically leave his hermitage and make pastoral visits to neighboring villages.